The Guilt of Tangential Crimes

 “The point of civilization is to be civilized; the purpose of action is to perpetuate society, for only in society can philosophy truly take place.”

-– Iain Pears, from The Dream of Scipio
+– Iain Pears, The Dream of Scipio

 We Are Spectacular!